DevExpress/dotnet-eud/dashboard-for-desktop/articles/dashboard-designer/dashboard-item-settings/scatter-chart.md

 This section is divided into the following subsections.
 * [Providing Data](scatter-chart/providing-data.md)

-	Provides information on how to supply the Scatter Chart dashboard item with data.
+	Explains how to supply the Scatter Chart dashboard item with data.
 * [Interactivity](scatter-chart/interactivity.md)

 	Describes features that enable interaction between the Scatter Chart and other dashboard items.